Changping North railway station

 Changping North railway station (昌平北站 (chāngpíng běi zhàn)), also known as Changpingbei railway station, is a railway station in Gulou North Street in the urban area of Changping District, Beijing.
 The old station started construction in 1976 and opened on 1 May 1980, with the whole Beijing–Tongliao railway.
-All services were stopped between June to October in 2016 to build a new station.
+All services were stopped between June and October in 2016 to build a new station.
 On 1 November 2016, the new station opened, with its waiting hall expanded to 2987 m2.
 This station became the new terminal of all long-distance trains whose terminal used to be Beijing North railway station.
 On 31 December 2017, the suburban railway Huairou-Miyun line opened, and this station started to offer services for suburban railway passengers.

 This new station was constructed by China Railway 6th Engineering Group from 1 June 2016 to 30 October 2016.
 The renovation was for sparing the old Beijing-Baotou railway to build the Beijing–Zhangjiakou intercity railway.